msharma84/Technical_Concepts/Java.md

   System.out.println("Average - "+average);
   ```

-- How do you concatenate multiple lists into a single stream?
+- How do you concatenate multiple lists into a single stream

   ```
   List<Integer> l1 = Arrays.asList(1,2);